minut9/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/86068655/145681122-ae97b7a1-59aa-4cc5-b5e2-d11ce99f0271.png)

-We joined the Employee and Titles tables, using folks who was born in 1965, as well as their name, employee number, and title and created and eligibility       mentorship table
+We joined the Employee and Titles tables, using folks who was born in 1965, as well as their name, employee number, and title and created and eligibility       mentorship table.

 # Summary